What is a Video Content Management System (Video CMS) and Why Do You Need One? (Update)

 Check out the video above and read on for the what, why, and how of video CMS platforms.

-What Is a Video CMS
+What Is a Video Content Management System?

-Organization is the key capability of a video streaming CMS, and searchability is the direct benefit.
-These digital libraries serve as a central location for hosting, categorizing, and accessing the entirety of a publishers’ video archive.
+Organization is the key capability of a video streaming CMS, and search-ability is the direct benefit.
+These digital libraries serve as a central location for hosting, categorizing, and accessing the entirety of a publisher’s video archive.
 Both content distributors and end users gain the ability to quickly find the videos they’re looking for based on attributes like title, keywords, or content category.

 With a video CMS, such metadata can be both automatically extracted and manually entered.
 More advanced video CMS platforms also leverage artificial intelligence (AI) to analyze the content quickly and index it accordingly.
+More advanced platforms use this data to for playlist generation and other forms of content recommendation to further entice viewers.

 Finally, analytics related to video performance and viewer data may also be included in a video CMS interface, helping inform future decisions and provide visibility across the entire workflow.
+The most effective video CMS platforms will make it easy to view and cross-reference data for greater insights about stream performance and audience behaviors.

-Why Use a Video CMS
+Why Use a Video Content Management System?

 Imagine buying a new house and discovering that the attic is packed to the brim with unmarked DVDs.
 Even worse, what if the DVDs were spread across the entire house rather than in a central location?